The Best Hotels in Sedona, Arizona, for Every Traveler

-There’s a sprinkling of hippie mystique in Arizona’s desert town, Sedona, which is peppered with New Age spas, indie galleries and intriguing boutiques.
-Surrounded by red rock buttes that turn peach or plum depending on the time of day, it’s a picturesque base for nature walks and canyon hikes.
-Look for a hotel that taps into the area’s unique culture – with earth-mother interiors, say, or a rural-cabin feel – but regardless, Sedona is the sort of location that makes every kind of hotel look good.
+There’s a sprinkling of hippie mystique in the desert town of Sedona, Arizona, which is peppered with New Age spas, indie galleries and intriguing boutiques.
+Surrounded by red-rock buttes that turn peach or plum depending on the time of day, it’s a picturesque base for nature walks and canyon hikes.
+Look for a hotel that taps into the area’s unique culture – with earth-mother interiors, say, or a rural-cabin feel – and book the best place to stay with Culture Trip.

-The views from this rustic wood-and-brick inn are astonishing – windows fill with Arizona’s paprika-red rock and endless forest, and hours slip away as you sit al fresco, admiring the panorama from its high-built patio.
-Farmhouse-feel rooms have wood-beamed ceilings, distressed furniture and woodburners – you couldn’t feel more out in the sticks, but you’re still just on the fringes of Sedona.
+The views from this rustic wood-and-brick inn are astonishing – windows fill with paprika-red rock and endless forest, and hours slip away as you sit al fresco, admiring the panorama from a high-built patio.
+Farmhouse-feel rooms have wood-beamed ceilings, distressed furniture and wood burners – you couldn’t feel more out in the sticks, but you’re still just on the fringes of Sedona.
 Luscious green grounds undulate with decorative bridges and ponds, and a pretty pool is a natural chill spot.

 With just six rooms, each individually designed and named after a precious stone, there’s an intimate feel to Creekside Inn.
-Within its cabin-style walls, an expansive ice-white lounge and restaurant are warmed up by tan chesterfield sofas and raw woods; homey breakfasts of waffles, pancakes and local sausage are also whipped up daily to eat beside the Creek.
+Within its cabin-style walls, an expansive ice-white lounge and restaurant are warmed up by tan chesterfield sofas and raw wood.
+Homey breakfasts of waffles, pancakes and local sausage are whipped up daily to eat beside the Creek.
 Rooms are alternately ice-white and minimal and lived-in with dark woods and snug rugs – so ask for your preference.

 This high-design beauty connects straight to Arizona’s natural beauty with its tree-shrouded pool and cinnamon-red buildings.
-Start the day with yoga led by one of its three resident practitioners, or set off for a walk along the trail that starts from the surrounding grounds.
-The resort’s earthy spa warrants more than one visit, too: try the local-herb-infused Rain Dance ritual, scented with sage, lavender and rosemary.
-Watch out for the $33 resort fee required to use the facilities.
+Start the day with yoga led by one of the three resident practitioners, or set off for a walk along the trail that starts at the surrounding grounds.
+The earthy spa at the resort warrants more than one visit, too: try the local-herb-infused Rain Dance ritual, scented with sage, lavender and rosemary.
+Watch out for the $33 (£24) resort fee required to use the facilities.

 Another spa-focused hideaway, this Adobe-style hotel is more retreat than boarding house – with three-, four- and seven-night packages that tie up activities such as hiking and yoga, healthy juices, spa treatments and Native-American-style rituals.
 Its philosophy is on the Goop-y, woo-woo side – don’t go if you’re going to snigger at people’s vision boards.
 Take a deep breath in the Crystal Grotto, a circular sauna built around a crystal center, where therapists burn sage to prompt enlightenment.

-An Arts-&-Crafts-style B&B set in sprawling, pine-shaded grounds, the Lodge has an eco-warrior spirit.
+An Arts-and-Crafts-style B&B set on sprawling, pine-shaded grounds, the Lodge has an ecowarrior spirit.
 Non-toxic, cruelty-free cleaning products shine up your stay; veggie-leaning, plant-heavy breakfasts start your morning right; and a dog-friendly policy guarantees some handsome hounds.
 Rooms feel historic, with stone-built fireplaces and thick woven bedspreads.
-Hunker down in leather armchairs by the main fire after a long hike through the wilderness nearby.
+Hunker down on leather armchairs by the main fire after a long hike through the wilderness nearby.

-A cult wellness retreat in the style of Mii amo, Enchantment Resort is on a larger, family-friendly scale.
-Enchantment is a real looker – its zigzag slab of bright turquoise pool is backed by jaw-dropping russet rock and puffs of pine forest – and recently-refurbed suites have white stucco fireplaces, Native-American textiles and woven wall hangings.
-Exercise sessions and spa suites with plunge pools and patios bring the wellness, but the real showstopper is the stone-clad fire pit with views of the canyon.
+A cult wellness retreat in the style of Mii Amo, Enchantment Resort is on a larger, family-friendly scale.
+Enchantment is a real looker – its zigzag slab of a bright turquoise pool is backed by jaw-dropping russet rock and puffs of pine forest – and recently refurbed suites have white stucco fireplaces, Native-American textiles and woven wall hangings.
+Exercise sessions and spa suites with plunge pools and patios bring wellness, but the real showstopper is the stone-clad fire pit with views of the canyon.

-Sipping west-coast reds and nibbling charcuterie around a roaring fire pit – even indulgent evenings are outdoorsy at this spirited stay.
+Sipping reds from the West Coast and nibbling charcuterie around a roaring fire pit – even indulgent evenings are outdoorsy at this spirited stay.
 Basic doubles are all plump mattresses and safe beige tones, but larger suites pack in character with corner sofas, butte-view balconies and stucco fireplaces.
-This is big-resort stuff – a golf course, tennis courts and onsite spa all attract a country-club crowd – and families get the red carpet rolled out with everything from s’mores-toasting kits to pink jeeps to explore in.
+This is big-resort stuff – a golf course, tennis courts and onsite spa all attract a country-club crowd – and families get the red carpet rolled out, with everything from s’mores-toasting kits to pink jeeps to explore in.